 Improving your approach involves a few key strategies.

 Consumers want to be able to pay in a myriad of ways.
-This includes everything from connecting popular payment options such as Venmo and Paypal to your eCommerce store to offering monthly financing options.
-Digital commerce should include a strategy around expanding your payment options.
+This includes everything from connecting popular payment options to your ecommerce store to offering monthly financing options.
+Digital commerce should consist of a strategy around expanding your payment options.

-More payment options make it easier for consumers to choose to purchase your products.
+More payment options make it easier for consumers to choose to purchase your products over a competitor.

-Take on a Strategy Backed by Best Practices
+Adopt a Marketing and Sales Strategy Backed by Best Practices

 Jake Sorofman, Vice President of Research at Gartner, stated: “There was a time when marketing and selling were two distinct disciplines.
 In many cases, digital merges these two into a single, continuous activity from initial awareness, through engagement, conversion, transaction and repeat purchase.”

 At Vaimo, we specialize in helping businesses improve their digital commerce strategy.
-Whether you are hoping to add in new channels or optimize existing customer experiences, our team can help you harness the power of data, analytics, and testing to create an improved strategy.
+Whether you are hoping to add new channels or optimize existing customer experiences, our team can help you use the power of data, analytics, and testing to create an improved strategy.

-Additionally, we can assist you in implementing the right technology solutions to ensure that your business can continue to scale over time.
-The right platform will make it more efficient to manage multiple channels, product information, and even content in a centralized location.
-Reach out today to learn more about optimizing your strategy.
+We can help you implement the right technological solutions to ensure your business can continue to scale over time.
+The right ecommerce solution will make managing multiple channels, product information, and content more efficient.
+Reach out today to learn more about optimizing your ecommerce strategy.